aliphosepeter-web/BLOOM-manager/README.md

 ## 🚀 Installation

-It takes less than a minute to deploy the complete visible tech Manager on your fresh VPS.
+It takes less than a minute to deploy the complete bloom sky Manager on your fresh VPS.
 Choose the installation method that works best for you:

 ### Primary Method (Recommended)
 ```bash